ccastillo32/utoppia-challenge/README.md

 }
 ```

-If there are no results, you will receive a 200 OK response with an empty value on the "results" tag.
+If there are no results for the filtering values applied, you will receive a 200 OK response with an empty value on the "results" tag.